This is the last one in the series of 10 Organizational Pathologies, and the longest write up. Sorry! Bear with me.

 So empowering others is transferring to them three things: new responsibilities, risks, and maybe (maybe) rewards in success.
 That people could be penalized for failing in things that they are not supposed to do but are given to them (empowered to do), is a conversation that we tend to avoid.

-For empowerment is always broadcasted as a good thing.
+For empowerment is always broadcast as a good thing.
 Talking risks would contaminate it too much.
-And if you did, you would bring along all sort of health warnings.
+And if you did, you would bring along all sorts of health warnings.
 As a client senior manager told me a while ago, he wanted his people to ‘take risks but be prudent’, a kind of safe sex for management.